getoutreach/outreach-platform-sdk/README.md

 At this time, provisioning an application with an application ID and secret is performed by the Outreach platform team, but will be self provisioned in the future.
 When you are ready to get started, you will want to provide us with the scopes required, and a redirect URI.
 Full documentation for required application attributes can be found [here](https://github.com/getoutreach/outreach-platform-sdk/blob/master/documentation/authorization/oauth.md).

-If you would like more information on our technology or how Outreach can integrate with your existing sales infrastructure, please get in touch with our [platform team](mailto:platform@outreach.io).
+If you would like more information on our technology or how Outreach can integrate with your existing sales infrastructure, please join the [Google group](https://groups.google.com/forum/#!forum/outreach-api-users) or get in touch with our [platform team](mailto:platform@outreach.io).